-The circuit used for this is shown on the right.
+The circuit used for this is shown below (with the reset switch and pull-up omitted for clarity).

 An oscillator based on a 32.768 kHz "watch crystal" and a CMOS inverter was presented in baseline lesson 5.
 It is used again here to generate a 32.768 kHz clock signal, which drives the 12F629's TOCKI input, via an inverting buffer.